MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/identity-baseline/policy-statements.md

 ## Next steps

-Use the samples mentioned in this article as a starting point to develop policies that address specific business risks that align with your cloud adoption plans.
+Use the samples mentioned in this article as a starting point for developing policies to address specific business risks that align with your cloud adoption plans.

 To begin developing your own custom policy statements related to Identity Baseline, download the [Identity Baseline template](./template.md).